Drums on Fire Mountain

 Drums on Fire Mountain is a 1984 adventure module for the Expert Rules of the Dungeons & Dragons fantasy role-playing game.
 It was written by Graeme Morris and Tom Kirby and published by TSR.

 Plot summary

-Drums on Fire Mountain is a scenario describing a jungle island, and the ancient tunnels beneath its volcanic mountain.
+Drums on Fire Mountain is an adventure scenario taking place on a jungle island, where the player characters will need to explore ancient tunnels located beneath the volcanic mountain.

-The seaways southeast of Thyatis have never been safe, but now it appears that legends of green-skinned pirates and strange living fogs are true.
-Shipping is being disrupted and an expedition to discover the cause returned crippled with just one prisoner.
+The waterways located southeast of Thyatis have a reputation for danger, with legends of green-skinned pirates and living fogs.
+Shipping is the area has recently been disrupted and an expedition was mounted to discover the cause but came back badly damaged and with only a single prisoner.

-This scenario is set southeast of a major empire, on a volcanic island geographically isolated and unrelated to the other powers in the world.
-The player characters are given a full briefing by the Master of the Seafaring Merchants Guild, and then set off to face a vicious tribe of green-skinned demi-humans who worship a pig "god".
+This scenario occurs southeast from the Thyatian Empire, set on a geographically isolated volcanic island that has no connections to the other nations in the world.
+The player characters are receive an explanation from the Master of the Seafaring Merchants Guild, and then confront a tribe of green-skinned humanoids who serve a pig Immortal.